Skip to main content

 Verify a deployed strategy is actually tradingGetDeployedStrategyState

-Step 1: Add the CrossTrade MCP server
+Step 2: Register the CrossTrade MCP server

 claude mcp add --transport http crosstrade https://app.crosstrade.io/v1/api/mcp

-Step 3: Ask Claude Code to inspect NinjaScript help
+Step 3: Inspect NinjaScript help before drafting

 Before generating a strategy, ground the model in your install: